 Why would I be referred to the Inpatient unit

-Patients are admitted to the Inpatient Unit based on an overall assessment of their individual needs (i.e. medical needs, social circumstances, respite care support required, etc).
+Patients are admitted to the Inpatient Unit based on an overall assessment of their individual needs (i.e. medical needs, social circumstances, respite care and the support required.)

 - Specialised palliative care in the final stages of a person’s illness